Last updated: April 2, 2026

 2. "Deposit returned within 60 days."
 The statute specifies 21-30 days.
 A longer timeline may conflict with the law.

 3. "Tenant forfeits all rights upon any late payment."
 Even Idaho's fast process requires the 3-day notice and court proceedings.
 A clause eliminating this process may not be enforceable.
-For more on eviction-related lease traps, see the 7 Lease Clauses guide.
+For more on eviction-related lease traps, see the 7 common lease clauses guide.

 Practical Steps for Idaho Renters

-1. Track the 21-30 day deposit return.
-Idaho's bad-faith penalty (up to triple damages) gives you leverage.
+- Track the 21-30 day deposit return.
+Idaho's bad-faith penalty (up to triple damages) may provide leverage.
 Document move-in and move-out condition thoroughly.

 Idaho's Growth Problem